-There is no system of registered title in Jersey, although all hereditary contracts relating to the sale and purchase of property must be passed before the Royal Court of Jersey to be legally valid and binding.
+There is no system of registered title in Jersey, although all hereditary contracts relating to the sale and purchase of property (as well as Contract Leases and any variations or cancellations thereof) must be passed before the Royal Court of Jersey to be legally valid and binding.
 Once passed, such contracts are registered and available for inspection in the Jersey Public Registry.